 Renting an apartment in Calamba, depending on the area wherein the said apartment is located, is comparably more affordable than renting in areas like Manila, Makati, or Ortigas.

-An apartment located in a decent area in Calamba may go for around Php 3,000 to Php 13,000, with the latter being the prices for apartments located in prime locations, such as Nuvali.
+An apartment located in a decent area in Calamba may go for around Php 3,000 to Php 13,000, with the latter being the prices for apartments located in prime locations.

-The main advantage of renting apartments in places like Nuvali is its proximity to the various facilities and business parks in the area, as well as a semblance of prestige and security since it is also a well-known area.
-Renting apartments in lesser known areas, on the other hand, may prove to be more affordable and economical, as well as result in more favorable rates for tenants.
+The main advantage of renting apartments in Calamba is its proximity to the various facilities and business parks in the area, as well as a semblance of prestige and security since it is also a well-known area.
+Renting apartments in lesser known areas, on the other hand, may prove to be more a

 The city of Calamba, situated some 54 kilometers south of Metro Manila via the South Luzon Expressway, is known as the Resort Capital of the Philippines.
 Located on the western slopes of Mount Makiling, the city is home to many hot spring resorts, most notably in Barangays Pansol and Bucal.
 Aside from the quick weekend getaways, Calamba is also well-known as the birthplace of Dr. Jose P. Rizal, the Philippine national hero.
 In the city's Poblacion area sits his reconstructed home, which also houses many Rizal memorabilia.

 However, Calamba is more than just a city of hot spring resorts and heritage sites.
 Being at the crossroads of Laguna and Batangas, its strategic location makes it an ideal place for manufacturing and industrial estates and parks.
 The city is home to at least eleven industrial parks, the most prominent of them include Carmelray and Canlubang Industrial Estate.
 The city has even already been declared as one of the Philippines "Next Wave Cities" for outsourcing firms and call centers.